Anger

 Can anger be managed with therapy?

-Yes, therapies like cognitive-behavioral therapy (CBT) can help manage anger.
+Often, therapy such as cognitive-behavioral therapy (CBT) can help individuals manage anger.

-In some cases, medications may be prescribed to help reduce symptoms of anger.
+Sometimes, medications may be prescribed to help manage underlying conditions that contribute to anger.

 If you have any feedback, please get in touch.